TaimoorAleem/FinShare/README.md

 # FinShare 💼📊 (In-Progress)

-Welcome to FinShare, a personal project being developed to enhance my skills in ASP.NET Core Web API.
+Welcome to FinShare, a personal project I'm developing to enhance my skills in ASP.NET Core Web API.

 ### Features Implemented So Far: 📝